puppetlabs/puppetlabs-apache/README.md

 ##### `default_type`

 _Apache 2.2 only_.
 Sets the [MIME `content-type`][] sent if the server cannot otherwise determine an appropriate `content-type`.
 This directive is deprecated in Apache 2.4 and newer and only exists for backwards compatibility in configuration files.
-Default: undef.
+Default: `undef`.

 ##### `default_vhost`

 Configures a default virtual host when the class is declared.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

-To configure [customized virtual hosts][Configuring virtual hosts], set this parameter's value to false.
+To configure [customized virtual hosts][Configuring virtual hosts], set this parameter's value to `false`.

 > **Note**: Apache will not start without at least one virtual host.
-If you set this to false be sure to configure one elsewhere.
+If you set this to `false` be sure to configure one elsewhere.

 ##### `dev_packages`